swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 		- "I fed an *entire* biology textbook into Gemini 1.5 Pro.
 491,002 tokens.
 I asked it 3 extremely specific questions, and it got each answer 100% correct." [tweet](https://twitter.com/mckaywrigley/status/1760146610745643347?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 		- "I recorded myself lifting weights.
 I fed the video into Gemini 1.5 Pro and asked it to write JSON for each exercise’s name, set count, rep count, weight, and to generate form critiques.
 Worked perfectly." [tweet](https://twitter.com/mckaywrigley/status/1761113846520131816?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 		- "I fed Google Gemini 1.5 Pro the last 8 quarters of Amazon shareholder reports and call transcripts.
 Wow.
 "What was an Amazon focus for 2022 that is weirdly absent from the 2023 shareholder calls and reports?"" [tweet](https://twitter.com/alliekmiller/status/1760522046251962459?s=12&t=90xQ8sGy63D2OtiaoGJuww)
+		- "I uploaded the source code for the text adventure game, Zork, and asked Gemini 1.5 to play it with me.
+The model walked me through the game play -- but also made changes and modifications based on the questions I asked." [tweet](https://twitter.com/dynamicwebpaige/status/1762642914516357389?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 		- [beats claude on Great Gatsby test by ethan mollick](https://twitter.com/emollick/status/1760142889642852729?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 		- [Paige bailey screen capture -> Selenium code](https://twitter.com/dynamicwebpaige/status/1760537379369304309?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 Just uploaded the video, and said: "This is a screen recording of me completing a task on my laptop.
 Could you please write Selenium code that would accomplish the same task?"